MaksimNS01/My-training-practical-work/README.md

 - **Classification of banking transactions for the dataset CFPB**
   Machine learning model for classifying customer complaints from the Consumer Financial Protection Bureau (CFPB) dataset.

+- **Comparison of K-Means and Deep Embedded Clustering (DEC)**
+  Comparative analysis of traditional K-Means clustering and Deep Embedded Clustering (DEC) for unsupervised learning tasks.

 - **Dog segmentation by breed**
   Segmentation and classification system to identify dog breeds and their body parts.